-We’ll go from the big picture to details.
+We’ll go from the big picture to the details.
 Data engineering is a part of data science, a broad term that encompasses many fields of knowledge related to working with data.
 At its core, data science is all about getting data for analysis to produce meaningful and useful insights.
 The data can be further applied to provide value for machine learning, data stream analysis, business intelligence, or any other type of analytics.

-The role of data engineer
+The role of a data engineer

 The responsibilities of a data engineer can correspond to the whole system at once or each of its parts individually.

-General-role.
+General role.
 A data engineer found on a small team of data professionals would be responsible for every step of data flow.
-So, starting from configuring data sources to integrating analytical tools — all these systems would be architected, built, and managed by a general-role data engineer.
+So starting from configuring data sources to integrating analytical tools — all these systems would be architected, built, and managed by a general-role data engineer.